A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Asymptotic Theory of and

 \begin{theorem} Suppose that the conditions in Theorem \ref{theorem_4_1} hold.
 Then we have

 as $n \to \infty$, where $\Gamma_1=\tau_{0}(1-\tau_{0})\int_{0}^{1}{E\Big\{\tilde{H}_t(s)\tilde{H}^{\top}_t(s)\Big\}ds}$ with \end{theorem}

 Theorem \ref{theorem_4_2} demonstrates that the proposed two-step estimator $\hat{\theta}_n$ is consistent and weakly converges to a normal distribution, without imposing any restrictions on the structure of heteroscedasticity, the tail index or the symmetry of the noises.
-Notably, even in the case of light-tailed distributions, the condition $E[\varepsilon_t\vert \mathcal{F}_{t-1}]=0$ is not required.
-This makes the proposed procedure highly attractive in practical applications, with significant potential in finance and econometrics.
+Notably, even in the case of light-tailed distributions, the usual condition $E[\varepsilon_t\vert \mathcal{F}_{t-1}]=0$ is not required.
+This makes the proposed procedure highly attractive for practical applications, with significant potential in finance and econometrics.
+When the second term $\partial \delta_0(\tau_{0})/\partial \tau \tilde{h}_t(s)$ in $\tilde{H}_t(s)$ is removed, the matrix $\Gamma_1$ reduces to